 Corruption: Normative and institutional progress, spotty implementation

-Corruption fosters the ideal environment for TOC.
+Corruption fosters the ideal environment for transnational organized crime (TOC).
 Corruption supports a wide range of illicit markets, from drugs and arms trafficking to environmental crime and counterfeit markets.
 The same motives that attract TOC to corrupt states also prevent the state from establishing rule of law and a functional judicial system, as corrupt officials benefit from the lack of transparent and accountable systems.
 Corruption is also notoriously difficult to eradicate in countries where it is deeply embedded in political culture.
 Many high-level politicians profit from organized crime, hindering anti-TOC efforts.
 Indeed, in many Eurasian, Latin American, and West African states, criminal syndicates have deeply penetrated executive bodies, legislatures, the police, and courts.
 Where states consider organized crime an ally in domestic governance, they inevitably will be reluctant to support the development of more robust international governance capacities.
 Despite some efforts, the international community has been unable to mobilize an effective method to combat corruption.

 Over the past decade, anticorruption efforts have picked up steam, but progress is halting.
 After two protracted years of negotiations, the United Nations Convention against Corruption (UNCAC) entered into force in December 2005 and established an overarching international framework.
 As the first legally binding international anticorruption agreement, UNCAC provides a comprehensive set of measures to be implemented by state parties to prevent, combat, and prosecute corruption.
-Significantly, UNCAC does not define corruption, but does require countries to criminalize a wide range of corrupt acts, including bribery, kickbacks, money laundering, embezzlement, and obstructing justice.
+Significantly, UNCAC does not define corruption, but does require states to criminalize a wide range of corrupt acts, including bribery, kickbacks, money laundering, embezzlement, and obstructing justice.
 In an important breakthrough after long-standing disagreement among states, asset recovery is also listed as a fundamental provision of the convention.
 Emphasizing the need for international cooperation, UNCAC requires state parties to return ill-gotten gains to the country of origin.
 It also calls for enhanced transparency and accountability, based on the argument that more knowledge raises the costs of illicit activity and therefore reduces corruption.

 The convention initially received broad support and has nearly global coverage with 159 state parties.
 However, countries known for endemic corruption—such as Afghanistan, Honduras, and Russia—are parties to the convention, undermining its legitimacy and exposing its weaknesses.
 Although UNCAC successfully builds anticorruption norms, it does not provide for monitoring, implementation, or enforcement.
 The first session of the Conference of State Parties to UNCAC, held in 2006, attempted to address this criticism by committing to establish a mechanism to monitor corruption.
 But subsequent sessions have failed to reach an agreement.

 Regional organizations have also made significant normative progress by developing comprehensive anticorruption instruments, although implementation and effectiveness have been patchy.
-The first regional convention to address corruption was the Inter-American Convention against Corruption, which was adopted by state parties to the Organization of American States (OAS) and entered into force in March 1997.
+The first regional convention to address corruption was the Inter-American Convention against Corruption, which was adopted by state parties to the Organization of American States and entered into force in March 1997.
 The Council of Europe passed the Criminal Law Convention on Corruption in January 2002, with an additional protocol authorizing the creation of a monitoring mechanism, the Group of States Against Corruption.
-In July 2003, the African Union (AU) Convention on Preventing and Combating Corruption was enacted in an attempt to address widespread corruption on the African continent.
+In July 2003, the African Union Convention on Preventing and Combating Corruption was enacted in an attempt to address widespread corruption on the African continent.

 One of the most successful—albeit controversial—regional initiatives is the International Commission Against Impunity in Guatemala (CICIG).
 At the request of the Guatemalan government, the UN created CICIG in 2007 to reinforce the rule of law by strengthening institutions, investigating corruption, and training officials.
 By 2010, CICIG helped to oust thousands of corrupt policemen, ten prosecutors, three supreme court justices, and an attorney general.
 The commission has also supported the trials and convictions [PDF] of more than 130 criminals, including a former president and foreign minister.
 Some critics have questioned CICIG's sustainability, arguing that it is not fulfilling its mandate to transfer technical capacities to Guatemalan counterparts and interfering in cases beyond its remit.
 At the same time, CICIG must request to join criminal cases as a complementary prosecutor and the Guatemalan justice system can deny it jurisdiction to participate—decreasing the commission's independence and potential impact.
 Nevertheless, the commission is an important model for anticorruption efforts.